Skip to content

 Open a fresh New Message, type the same contacts back in, and send a quick “testing this thread” line.
 Recreating doesn’t affect the thread on anyone else’s phone, so they’ll see your test as a new conversation alongside the old one.

-In our testing on iOS 18 in early April, recreating a year-old thread with 4,200 messages fixed a member who could see other people’s messages but not ours.
-The corruption seemed tied to thread length, though we can’t prove that.
-Recreation took 25 seconds end to end.
+Recreating a long-lived thread can fix a member who could see other people’s messages but not yours.
+The corruption seems tied to thread length in many cases, though that’s hard to prove.
+Recreation takes only a few moments end to end.

 #Can Hardware Problems Cause Group Message Failures?